5 Oldest Cat Breeds in the World

 The Abyssinian is one of the oldest cat breeds that aren’t too shy to express themselves and enjoy the company of people and other animals.

 This cat’s coat colors include red, blue, cinnamon, and fawn, with green or gold eyes.
-This cat is a perfect pet for a dog lover, as they have dog traits.
+This cat is perfect for a dog lover, as they have dog traits.

-If you are looking for a cat to hold and cuddle, this breed is not for you.
-They are fierce and courageous and tend to break out of restraints when they feel inhibited.
+This breed is not for you if you want a cat to hold and cuddle.
+They are fierce, courageous, and tend to break out of restraints when inhibited.
 However, that doesn’t imply that they are not affectionate.

 Meanwhile, they like climbing and jumping.
 Abyssinian kitties are highly active and will dazzle you with their acrobatics.